cuba-platform/maps-addon-demo/README.md

 The *Orders* screen contains a list of orders.
 If you click to the *Show map* button, a screen with a map will be opened in a dialog.
 The map contains a layer of orders with clustering enabled.
 You can click to the *Generate 100 orders* button in order to automatically generate 100 new orders.
 The *Orders* screen also has *Show heatmap* button.
 If you click this button, you will see a heatmap of orders opened in a new screen.

-Based on CUBA Platform 7.0.5
+Based on CUBA Platform 7.1.0

+Note: the application requires the commercial subscription that includes Maps premium add-on.
+You can also get [trial](https://www.cuba-platform.com/store/#/store/) to run this application on your local environment.

 ## Issues
 Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems coressponding to this sample.